BovReg/atacseq-workshop-limoges/docs/ATAC-seq_pipeline.rst

             email
             multiqc_title

-* Finally, we will just left all the rest of parameters set as default until reaching the final prompt:
+* Finally, we will just leave the rest of the parameters set as default until reaching the final prompt:

     .. code-block:: console